Questions and Answers: The Process toward National Medical Interpreter Certification

 May I take the oral exam in more than one language?
 Will there be a discount for an oral exam in a second or third language?

 The oral exam can be taken in as many languages as are available.
-Currently we offer the CMI certification in Spanish, Russian, Mandarin, Korean and Cantonese.
-Vietnamese will be available soon soon, see our home page for updates.
+Currently we offer the CMI certification in Spanish, Russian, Mandarin, Korean, Cantonese, and Vietnamese.
 Since administrative costs remain the same, there is no discount available at this time.
 Please note that candidates only have to pass the written exam once.

 Can you tell me if certification will be required in the future?